Once I’ll certainly die, each of us reaches this destination,

 All I need is some friends and a wife who will weep o’er my grave,

-And for them I’ll, of course, gather those seedless paradise apples,
+And for them I’ll, of course, gather those seedless Paradise apples,

 Though the gardens are watched, and they’ll certainly shoot me away.